+- + Mr. R. M. Naeem

+- Ms. Hamra Abbas

+- + Ms. Laila Rehman

+- Ms. Risham Hosain Sayed

+- Ms. Masooma Syed

+- + Ms. Ayesha Jatoi

-- Ms. Ambreen Siddique
+- Ms. Sara Zaman

+- + Dr. Rafya Tahir

+- + Mr. Talha Ali Khan

 - Ms. Shajia Azam

-- Ms. Ayesha Jatoi

-- Ms. Sara Zaman

-- Ustad Parvaiz Paras

-- Mr. Taimoor Khan Mumtaz

-- Mr. Muhammad Atif Khan

-- Mr. Muhammad Imran Qureshi

-- Mr. Usman Saeed
+- + Mr. Usman Saeed

-- Ms. Maliha Noorani

-- Mr. Ali Raza
+- ► Mr. Ali Raza

 - Ms. Nireman Aziz

 - Ms. Raabiya Naseer

 - Mr. Sarfraz Shafi Mohsin

-- Ustad Dittu Bheel

-- Ustad M. Asif

-- Dr. Rafya Tahir

 - Mr. Syed Ijaz Haider

+- + Ms. Mizna Zulfigar

+- Ms. Kiran Saeed

+- + Ms. Aiman Jamil

+- Ms. Ramsha Rabbani

-The Master of Interior Design programme at NCA was initiated in the year 1999 and is a pioneering venture in training professional interior designers.
+INTRODUCTION The MS Interior Design programme at NCA was initiated in the year 1999 and is a pioneering venture in training professional interior designers.
 The duration of this program is 03-semesters and it is recognized by the HEC and international institutions.
 NCA has played a crucial role in spreading awareness about the discipline of Interior Design by training professionals who have played a significant role in the development of the design discipline in the country.
 Graduates of the programme are also teaching at various institutions and have played a key role in setting up new interior design programmes in HEC recognized public and private sector universities of the country.
 In recent years, this programme is proving to be a base for teacher training of the young faculty members.